angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 More recently, Strixhaven was released and with it came :card[Witherbloom Apprentice], which together with :card[Chain of Smog] formed a tight, mana efficient two-card combo.
-Many people spent time developing lists around the combo, and noted combo afficionado Jax put a lot of effort into it.
+Many people spent time developing lists around the combo, and noted combo aficionado Jax put a lot of effort into it.
 At this point I had been playing Spoils of the Vault myself in Doomsday Storm lists, and was impressed by it, so I suggested the card to Jax as a tutor option for the Witherbloom combo list.
 Sometime thereafter Jax posted this in a conversation in the Doomsday discord: